SummaryRead the full fact sheet

 Before going into hospital, your doctor will usually give you a referral to see a specialist, and you will need to contact the specialist clinic and make an appointment.
 The specialist will assess you and may send you for further tests to assess your health issue, before deciding what kind of treatment you require and whether you need to go into hospital for treatment or surgery.
 At this stage, you will also be told how long you will have to wait for treatment.

-In public hospitals, your waiting time for elective surgery depends on how urgent your condition is, which is determined by the specialist who admits you to hospital.
+In public hospitals, your waiting time for planned surgery (also known as elective surgery) depends on how urgent your condition is, which is determined by the specialist who admits you to hospital.
 In a public hospital, you may not be able to choose your treating specialist.

 In private hospitals, you will generally not have to wait as long for treatment and you can choose who your doctor is, but there are costs for this type of treatment.